Sunnis and Shia: Islam's ancient schism

-In countries that have been governed by Sunnis, Shia tend to make up the poorest sections of society.
+In countries which have been governed by Sunnis, Shia tend to make up the poorest sections of society.
 They often see themselves as victims of discrimination and oppression.
-Some extremist Sunni doctrines have preached hatred of Shia.
+Sunni extremists frequently denounce Shia as heretics who should be killed.

 The Iranian revolution of 1979 launched a radical Shia Islamist agenda that was perceived as a challenge to conservative Sunni regimes, particularly in the Gulf.

-Tehran's policy of supporting Shia militias and parties beyond its borders was matched by the Gulf states, which strengthened their links to Sunni governments and movements abroad.
+Tehran's policy of supporting Shia militias and parties beyond its borders was matched by Sunni-ruled Gulf states, which strengthened their links to Sunni governments and movements elsewhere.

 Today, many conflicts in the region have strong sectarian overtones.